-How to tell Superficial sun spots/pigmentation (in the top layer is called Epidermis) from deeper pigmentation Melasma (in the bottom layer, the Dermis)?
+Question 3: How to tell Superficial sun spots/pigmentation (in the top layer, the Epidermis) from deeper pigmentation Melasma (in the bottom layer, the Dermis)?

 Sun Spots are

-1. Bigger than sun spots, borers not well defined because its deeper
+1. Bigger than sun spots, borders not well defined because it is deeper

-2. Lighter then sun spots because its deeper
+2. Lighter than sun spots because it is deeper

 3. Mostly patchy

-Chemical Peels and lasers (Cosmelon, VI Peels, and Obagi fraxel lasers, CO 2 lasers, and other fractionated lasers) all are possible treatments.
-However the melanocyte which is the cell that produce Melasma gets irritated by 1.
-Heat 2.
-Peeling.
+Chemical peels and lasers (Cosmelon, VI Peels, and Obagi fraxel lasers, CO2 lasers, and other fractionated lasers) are all possible treatments.